mindkin/hourfleet.tenancy.web.l10n/README.md

 > Note: Hourfleet releases are frequent, and can be tracked [here](https://feedback.hourfleet.com/changelog)

 ## How It Works

 Hourfleet will use the translations provided on this site

-> Note: Updates to changes made on this site will be made each release.
-You can follow the releases of Hourfleet [here](https://feedback.hourfleet.com/changelog)

 When Hourfleet customers go to use the web application, assuming the language of their browser is set to a language that we have a language file for in this repository, they will see the translated phrases.

 If a phrases is missing or empty from the language file, or the language file is missing altogether, then the default language file (`en`) will be used instead.

-If you see an English phrase in the application, that indicates that a new translation is required.
+If you see an English phrase in your app, that indicates one of two things:
+- A new translation is required.
 You will need to provide that value in your chosen language file.
+- That part of Hourfleet has not yet been enhanced with local language support.
+We have a large product development backlog, and this feature expansion as part of that overall work.
+Please contact us if there are pages you would like to have include local language support

+> Note: Updates to changes made on this site will be made each release.
+You can follow the releases of Hourfleet [here](https://feedback.hourfleet.com/changelog).
+The introduction of local language support is therefore an incremental process.
+Each time we fit local language support to new pages in Hourfleet, you'll need to re-visit your local language file and enter the new translations.